Who is your insurance adjuster?

 Many times adjusters do this by trying to delay and deny your legitimate claim.
 They receive training on how to minimize the benefits you should get, and they are often so overworked, handling so many cases, that they can't even get to yours.
 They are there to save the insurance company money, and if that means you get less in benefits and medical treatment, that's just the way it is.

-We don't let our clients get taken advantage of by workers' comp adjusters.
+We don't let our clients get taken advantage of by adjusters.

-There are some tricks that we see often that you might be experiencing while dealing with your workers' comp adjuster.
+There are some tricks that we see often that you might be experiencing while dealing with your adjuster.
 Watch out for them.

-Here's a list of the top five workers comp adjuster dirty tricks.
+Here's a list of the top five adjuster dirty tricks.

 2) Misrepresenting the benefits you can receive under the law - this is a big one.
 Because they know some injured workers don't have an attorney (or worse - have the wrong attorney), they make it seem like you can't get certain benefits when they know you can, or they never tell you about the workers comp benefits you are entitled to.

 Protecting you and providing for your family IS NOT not the insurance company's job.
 Educating you on the workers comp system (there are 58 chapters of regulations interpreting the statute) IS NOT their problem.
 You may not know what to ask for, and they won't tell you.

 3) Intentionally not returning your calls - Not hearing back?
 It's a tactic to make you frustrated.
 They ignore you or play phone tag as a way to delay and deny your medical treatment and benefits.
 We have professional, full-time staff to make sure your adjuster is not ignoring you.